behavioral-ds/BirdSpotter/README.md

 labeledUsers = bs.getLabeledUsers(out='./output.csv')
 ```

-After extracting the tweets, `getLabeledDataFrame()` returns a `pandas` dataframe with the influence and botness labels of users and writes a `csv` file if a path is specified i.e. `./output.csv`.
+After extracting the tweets, `getLabeledUsers()` returns a `pandas` dataframe with the influence and botness labels of users and writes a `csv` file if a path is specified i.e. `./output.csv`.

  ##### `birdspotter` relies on the [Fasttext word embeddings](https://fasttext.cc/docs/en/english-vectors.html) [wiki-news-300d-1M.vec](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip), which will automatically be downloaded if not available in the current directory (`./`) or a relative data folder (`./data/`).